The 19 Top Places for Snorkeling in Mexico in 2023

-If you want to avoid crowds and noise without compromising on the fun of a memorable Mexican snorkeling adventure, the Half Moon Bay will be perfect for it.
+If you want to avoid crowds and noise without compromising on the fun of a memorable Mexican snorkeling adventure, Half Moon Bay will be perfect for it.
 You can swim directly to the coral reef, and there are so many amazing marine species to see here as well.

-The best way to access the beach is to drive past Akumal beach and continue towards Caleta Yalku until you find La Lunita restaurant.
+The best way to access the beach is to drive past Akumal Beach and continue towards Caleta Yalku until you find La Lunita restaurant.

 There is a large reef between 50 and 100 yards offshore with a great wealth of marine life which makes up for the lack of turtles. (or maybe you are lucky and you will see them as well).